dabeaz-course/practical-python/Notes/01_Introduction/05_Lists.md

 names[-1] # 'Curtis'
 ```

-You can change any item in the list.
+You can change any item in a list.

 ```python
 names[1] = 'Joliet Jake'